 The City of Round Rock will continue to fund the Minor Home Repair Program with 2019 CDBG funds.
-Applicants who are eligible for the Minor Home Repair program are provided LBP information at the time of intake and will be made aware of possible dangers of LBP number of poverty level families:
+Applicants who are eligible for the Minor Home Repair program are provided LBP information at the time of intake and will be made aware of possible dangers of LBP.